catfield123/donor-day-bot/README.md

 chmod +x init.sh
 ./init.sh
 ```
 This script can generate .env file with password for database and  ask you to paste your telegram bot token.
 Just paste it and press enter.
+Note, that token is hidden while you are entering it in terminal.

 ##### Manually